pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ### Make a splatted mole go back underground

-There's still a small way the player can get more points.
+There's still a small way the player can unfairly get more points.
 If they keep hitting `j` while the mole is popped up out of the left hole, they can rack up points.

-Let's make the mole go back underground if the player has splatted it.
+Let's make the mole go back underground when the player splats it.
 We can do this just by making it switch back to the `"all-empty"`
 costume:

 {{< commit left-hit-return-underground >}}